 In addition to basic support for Terraform syntax, the plugin has deeper integration with HashiCorp TerraForm.
 Code completion is offered for TerraForm methods, and various inspections help to make sure that your infrastructure configuration is valid.

-Experience fast, scalable hosting for private Git-based repositories with a web-based interface to browse and edit code, with highlighted code syntax for most popular programming languages, HashiCorp TerraForm templates, YAML, and many more.
+Experience supercharged hosting for private Git-based repositories with a web-based interface to browse and edit code, with highlighted code syntax for most popular programming languages, HashiCorp TerraForm templates, YAML, and many more.
 Use powerful built-in code reviews right from your favorite JetBrains IDE, through the Space UI, and on mobile.